UniTime/unitime-doc/academic-sessions.md

 	* Instructional methods are defined in the [Instructional Methods](instructional-methods) screen

 * **Email Notifications**
-	* Optional stard and/or end dates for student schedule change email notifications sent to instructors and students Click on any line to change the session's properties in the [Edit Academic Session](edit-academic-session) screen.
+	* Optional start and/or end dates for student schedule change email notifications sent to instructors and students

+Click on any line to change the session's properties in the [Edit Academic Session](edit-academic-session) screen.

 ## Operations